rust-lang/book/src/ch04-02-ownership.md

 Remember: If we tried to use `s` after the call to `takes_ownership()`, Rust would throw a compile-time error!
 These static checks protect us from mistakes.
+Try adding code to `main` that uses `s` and `x` to see where you can use them and where the ownership rules prevent you from doing so.

 Returning values can also transfer ownership: